Joe Greene: Regular season

+Postseason

 Attitude and playing style

 Greene's nickname remained popular due to his exploits on the playing field, where he was described as ferocious and intimidating.
 He instilled fear in opponents with the intensity of his play.
 In a 1979 game against the Houston Oilers, with only seconds remaining and Houston leading 20–17, the Oilers lined up near the Pittsburgh goal line to run their final play.
 With victory already assured for the Oilers, Greene pointed angrily across the line of scrimmage at Houston quarterback Dan Pastorini, warning, "If you come into the end zone, I'll beat the crap out of you!
 I'm gonna kill you!"
 Pastorini responded by taking a knee, ending the game.
 Afterward, Greene laughed and said, "I knew you weren't going to do it."

 In his early years with the Steelers, Greene was at times uncontrollable, and often let his temper get the best of him.
 On one occasion during a 1975 game against the rival Cleveland Browns at Cleveland Municipal Stadium, Greene repeatedly kicked Browns lineman Bob McKay in the groin while McKay was lying on the ground.
 He also punched Denver Broncos guard Paul Howard and spat at quarterback Fran Tarkenton, and he frequently clashed with officials.

 Greene and middle linebacker Jack Lambert became the emotional leaders of Pittsburgh's defensive squad.
 Greene was described as a huge presence both on and off the field.
 Joe Gordon of the Steelers front office recalled an instance in which a teammate was loudly voicing his discontent over the long and cold practice they had just gone through as he yanked off his equipment.
 At a nearby locker, Greene lifted his head and silently glared at him.
 "Believe me, that's all Joe did, he never even said anything," said Gordon.
 "I don't think the other players saw Joe glare at him.
 I think the other player just felt it, and then he sat down and never said another word."
 A natural leader, Greene was named the captain of the defense in 1977.
 His leadership was also channeled to the offense; Lynn Swann, a wide receiver, considered Greene a mentor.
 "If you were giving less than 100 percent, he let you know one way or the other," said Swann.